An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Introduction

-In practical applications such as additive manufacturing \cite{sun2018functional}, different combinations of exploratory variables $\vx$ present different importance of interest, and one may be interested in the prediction of response over a subregion of $\Omega$ instead of the whole experimental region $\Omega$ \cite{atkinson2014optimal}.
+In practical applications such as additive manufacturing (\citeO{sun2018functional}), different regions of exploratory variables $\vx$ present different importance of interest.
+For example, one may be interested in the prediction of response over a subregion $\Omega_C$ of $\Omega$ instead of the whole experimental region $\Omega$ (\citeO{atkinson2014optimal}).
 For instance, the experimental region $\Omega$ could be the hypercube $[-1,1]^d$.
-But it is likely that the responses corresponding to positive explanatory variables are of more importance, or even only those responses are of interest.
+But it is likely that the responses corresponding to positive explanatory variables are of more importance, or even only those responses are of interest. \citeI{06khu} proposed the criterion that minimizes the mean-squared error of the prediction at a single explanatory variable value, where $\Omega_C$ contains a single point.
 Based on this motivation, we propose a so-called \emph{Elastic I-optimality} that is more general and flexible than the classical I-optimality.
-The EI-optimality criterion aims at minimizing the integrated mean squared prediction error with respect to \textit{certain probability measure on the experimental region.} This criterion shares a similar spirit but is more general than the criterion defined by Box and Draper \cite{box1963choice}, while the latter incorporated a weight function in the criterion.
+The EI-optimality criterion aims at minimizing the integrated mean squared prediction error with respect to \textit{certain probability measure on the experimental region.} This criterion shares a similar spirit but is more general than the criterion in the work of \citeI{box1963choice}.